URBAN DEATH PROJECT

 What is the project's mission?

-Our mission is to create a meaningful, equitable, and ecological urban alternative for the care of the deceased.
+Our mission is to create a meaningful, equitable, and ecological alternative for the care of the deceased.

 What, exactly, is being proposed for the Urban Death Project?